On the Number of Primes Less Than a Given Magnitude: Overview

 Riemann also discussed the relationship between ζ(s) and the distribution of the prime numbers, using the function J(x) essentially as a measure for Stieltjes integration.
 He then obtained the main result of the paper, a formula for J(x), by comparing with ln(ζ(s)).
-Riemann then found a formula for the prime-counting function (x) (which he calls F(x)).
-He notes that his equation explains the fact that (x) grows more slowly than the logarithmic integral, as had been found by Carl Friedrich Gauss and Carl Wolfgang Benjamin Goldschmidt.
+Riemann then found a formula for the prime-counting function π(x) (which he calls F(x)).
+He notes that his equation explains the fact that π(x) grows more slowly than the logarithmic integral, as had been found by Carl Friedrich Gauss and Carl Wolfgang Benjamin Goldschmidt.